genaifab/studyguides/terminal_shell/Terminal_Shell_Basics_Cheat_Sheet.md

-# 🧠 Terminal / Shell Basics Study Guide
+# 🧠 Terminal / Shell Basics Cheat Sheet

 This guide introduces essential terminal commands for navigating and managing your system via the command line.
 It assumes a Unix-style shell (macOS Terminal, Linux, PowerShell Core, or Git Bash).
 Where necessary, Windows-specific notes are called out.